 There is nothing “special” about pool owners’ liability in Maryland.
 The rules are the same rules as for any premises liability case.
 The same rules would apply if a friend slipped and fell on your kitchen floor.

-Got Insurance? – The absolute first and foremost thing you can do to protect yourself if hosting a pool party in Maryland is to be sure you are adequately insured.
-If something bad happens, you want to be in a position where you turn it over to your insurance company and let them deal with it.
+The absolute first and foremost thing you can do to protect yourself if hosting a pool party in Maryland is to be sure you are adequately insured.
+If something bad happens, you want to turn it over to your insurance company and let them deal with it.

-If you don’t know what this is, you should talk to your homeowners’ insurance company today.
+If you don’t know what umbrella coverage is, you should talk to your homeowners’ insurance company today.
 They will explain, and can give you a quote.

 One of the main ones is to make sure your pool is fenced in.
 Theoretically, you couldn’t have a pool built without a fence.
 But if yours was torn down or fell down, and you didn’t repair or replace it, you are subjecting yourself to a major liability problem.